 a position at WYDE in Birmingham, Alabama.
 Shortly after Hale left, Audie Ashworth came to WKDA.
 He remained at WKDA for many

 years.
 Both Hale and Ashworth had worked together previously at WBMC in McMinnville, Tennessee.

-Government had set aside these radio frequencies to broadcast instructions, in the event of a nuclear attack.
+the Federal Government had set aside these radio frequencies to broadcast instructions, in the event of a nuclear attack.

 Hal has this interesting little story, since we’ve

 touched on this subject: “We once had a dj meeting in Jack Stapp’s office.
 Dick Buckley arrived late.
 He said,